ckipp01/mill-plugin.g8/README.md

 started!
 The project is already set up to have a working integration test executable with `mill itest` to give you an example.

-**NOTE**: Because this is using `mill-vcs-version` it expects your workspace to be a git repository.
+**NOTE**: Because this is using `mill-ci-release` and therefore `mill-vcs-version` it expects your workspace to be a git repository.
 You'll need to do a `git init` _prior_ to running `mill itest` or you'll see a failure about your workspace not being a git repository.

 ## Publishing your plugin

-When you're ready to publish your plugin the GitHub workflow is already present in the `ci.yml`.
+When you're ready to publish your plugin the GitHub workflow is already present in the `release.yml`.
 However, it expects a few things to be set up before publishing.
-It will need the following 4 [secrets][github-secrets] added to your repository:
+It will need the following 4 [secrets][github-secrets] added to your
+repository:

-- `PGP_PRIVATE_KEY` (base64 encoded)
+- `PGP_SECRET` (base64 encoded)
-- `PGP_PASSWORD`
+- `PGP_PASSPHRASE`
-- `SONATYPE_USER`
+- `SONATYPE_USERNAME`
 - `SONATYPE_PASSWORD`

-If you're unfamiliar with publishing process to Maven Central you can read a bit more about it in the [Mill docs][publish-module] and also here on the [Scala Website][scala-publish] which explains a bit more about how to get an account set up and keys created.
+If you're unfamiliar with publishing process to Maven Central you can read a bit more about it in the [mill-ci-release README][mill-ci-release] and also here on the [Scala Website][scala-publish] which explains a bit more about how to get an account set up and keys created.
 Note that the examples use sbt, so ignore the build-tool specific stuff and focus on the steps up to that point.

-**NOTE**: The template sets up releasaing to `https://s01.oss.sonatype.org` since as of Feb 2021 all new projects are provisioned there.
-If you have an older account you can remove the added `--sonatypeUri` and `--sonatypeSnapshotUri` in the `ci.yml` `publish-sonatype` step to use the legacy host.

 [g8]: http://www.foundweekends.org/giter8/
 [mill]: https://com-lihaoyi.github.io/mill/mill/Intro_to_Mill.html